 Keep yourself and your money safe using the resources below and know what to do if you’re a victim of a financial scam.

 According to the FTC, these were the most reported types by consumers in 2020:

 - Imposter scams – A dishonest person will contact you, usually by phone, email, or text, and try to trick you into sending them money.
 These imposters will pretend they work for a company that you would typically trust and say things like you owe money to the IRS, you won a prize but have to pay money to get it, a friend is in trouble and needs your help, or you got a check for too much money and need to send back the extra.
-These scams typically follow the same formula: they contact you, they present a problem or a prize, you have to pay them to get the reward or stop the trouble, they ask for untraditional and usually untraceable forms of payment like wire transfer or gift cards.
+These scams typically follow the same formula: they contact you, they present a problem or a prize, you have to pay them to get the reward or stop the trouble, and they ask for untraditional and usually untraceable forms of payment like wire transfers or gift cards.

-- Identity theft – someone either steals or tricks you into giving your personal information, used to commit fraud or other crimes.
+- Identity theft – someone steals or tricks you into giving your personal information, used to commit fraud or other crimes.
 The most common misuse is applying for a government benefit like unemployment insurance or social security.

-- Online scams – these include phishing emails, fake e-commerce sites, and software, all designed to trick you into sending them money or giving out your personal information.
+- Online scams – include phishing emails, fake e-commerce sites, and software, all designed to trick you into sending them money or giving out your personal information.